[*AIURM]

 It is a fundamentally simple concept that, when combined with the power of current and future Large Language Models (LLMs), can unfold into different levels of complexity and possibilities still being explored.

-More than just an actionable marker, it is a convention to bring structure, traceability, and governance to AI outputs, applicable to any interaction and capable of referencing any content in any context: APIs, agents, integrations, and chats..
+More than just an actionable marker, it is a convention to bring structure, traceability, and governance to AI outputs, applicable to any interaction and capable of referencing any content in any context: agents, APIs, integrations, and chats..

 In essence, AIURM bridges the gap between the fluidity of natural language and the need for control and structure in digital processes.